jverma1527/AI-Model-Benchmark-Prompts/README.md

 # Advanced AI Model Test Suite

-This repository includes a public markdown prompt set for evaluating AI models across a broad range of capabilities.
+This repository includes a markdown prompt set for evaluating AI models across a broad range of capabilities.

 ## File